 Students must apply to be admitted to the program.
-While courses are offered during afternoon and evening hours, practicum experiences must occur during the day.
+Most courses and practicum experiences will occur during the day, although a select few courses will be offered in the evenings.
 Courses offer a blend of classroom activities and experiential training designed to acquaint students with both theory and practical applications of psychological knowledge.
 The typical course of study is a minimum of 51 credit hours, spanning 2-1/2 years.
 Students make take additional courses as needed for additional training or for licensure in other states.
 Graduates are eligible to apply for LPC (Licensed Professional Counselor) licensure in South Carolina, with the ability to “assess and treat serious problems,” as defined in standard diagnostic nomenclature.
 For more information about LPC licensure, students should access the website of the Board of Examiners for Licensed Professional Counselors.

 – Click here to download the program models and course descriptions for fall and spring entering classes.

 – For more detailed information about required coursework, course offerings, program sequencing, practica, and internship, applicants are encouraged to view the appropriate section of the FMU Catalog as well as the 2016 – 2017 Clinical/Counseling Student Handbook.

 TO MEET CURRENT CLINICAL/COUNSELING STUDENTS click HERE

 Instructions for downloading Word documents in Internet Explorer: